What to Do in Cusco for 3 Days, 2 Days or Just 1 Day! The Perfect Cusco Itinerary

 Cusco is one of the most high-altitude cities in the world.
 At 3400m (11,154 feet), you are likely to feel the rare thin air the moment you step off the plane.
 It is harder to breath as there is less oxygen in the air.

 You need to be especially kind to yourself if you only have one day in Cusco as your body will need to adjust – and some people find that quite hard.
 If you never have been at altitude before then be kind to your body!
-We’ve suggested lots of exciting things to do in Cusco but if your body says it’s too hard then head to your hotel to rest.
+We’ve suggested lots of exciting things to do in Cusco but if your body says it’s too hard then head to your hotel in Cusco to rest.

 Check out our post tips on how to acclimatize.